SNP leader shouldn’t be against gay marriage, says Humza Yousaf

 Nicola Sturgeon successor shouldn’t be against gay marriage, says SNP’s Humza Yousaf

-Kate Forbes’ leading rival for top job warns against any attempt to ‘roll back’ on equality
+Kate Forbes’s leading rival for top job warns against any attempt to ‘roll back’ on equality

-Scotland’s next first minister should not be someone who would vote against gay marriage or roll back rights, the SNP leadership candidate Humza Yousaf has said.
+Scotland’s next first minister should not be someone who would vote against gay marriage or roll back on equal rights, the SNP leadership candidate Humza Yousaf has said.

 In an apparent dig at Kate Forbes, his main rival to succeed Nicola Sturgeon, Mr Yousaf suggested it would not be “acceptable” for someone who opposed same-sex marriage to lead the country.

-Ms Forbes, a devout Christian, has come under fire for saying she would not vote for gay marriage if one were held now – though she has vowed to protect existing equality legislation.
+Ms Forbes, a devout Christian, has come under fire for saying she would not vote for gay marriage if a vote were held now – though she has vowed to protect existing equality legislation.

-Asked by the BBC host Laura Kuenssberg whether the first minister should be someone who didn’t agree with equal marriage, Mr Yousaf replied: “Not if they would roll back on those rights, I don’t think that’s acceptable.
+Asked by the BBC host Laura Kuenssberg whether the first minister should be someone who doesn’t agree with equal marriage, Mr Yousaf replied: “Not if they would roll back on those rights, I don’t think that’s acceptable.

-“If they were able to disassociate their view, and not let that interfere with policymaking or legislating, then I think that’s a different matter,” he said.
+“If they were able to disassociate their view, and not let that interfere with policymaking or legislating, then I think that’s a different matter.”

 Mr Yousaf added: “But if they have already said that they would roll back or vote against those rights, then what would happen, for example, if somebody brought in a member’s bill or a piece of legislation to try to roll back on equal marriage?”

-The Scottish health secretary – who has also been grilled about his support for marriage equality and it emerged he skipped the crucial vote in 2014 – spoke of his frustration that the subject has dominated the SNP leadership contest.
+The Scottish health secretary – who has also been grilled about his support for marriage equality after it emerged he had skipped the crucial vote in 2014 – spoke of his frustration that the subject has dominated the SNP leadership contest.

-Over the last week, his rival Kate Forbes faced a storm of criticism over her views on social issues after she said she would not have voted for equal marriage had she been an MSP.

-Ms Forbes and Ash Regan have said they will not go ahead with gender recognition reforms if they become SNP leader, but Mr Yousaf has said he would go to court to challenge the UK government’s block on the legislation.

 Former SNP minister Alex Neil has accused Mr Yousaf of deliberately skipping the final vote on equal marriage in Scotland, something the candidate firmly denies.